Quantum noncommutative ABJM field theory: four- and six-point functions: Discussions

 \section{Discussions}

-We summarise proof of the commutative limits existence for the 1-loop higher point ($\ge 4$) 1-PI functions in $\rm U(1)$ NCABJM.
-Using UV divergence power counting formula from \cite{Martin:2017nhg}
+We summarise proof of the commutative limits existence for the 1-loop higher point ($\ge 4$) 1PI functions in the $\rm U(1)$ NCABJM.
+Using UV divergence power-counting formula

-with number of: $E_G$ external gauge fields, $E_F$ external fermions, $E_X$ external scalars, and no external ghosts, we did identify the following relevant 1PI higher point correlation functions with degree ${\cal D}\ge 0$, which always shows the presence of UV divergences:
+with number of: $E_G$ external gauge fields, $E_F$ external fermions, $E_X$ external scalars, and no external ghosts, we did identify the following 1PI higher point correlation functions with degree ${\cal D}\ge 0$, which always shows the presence of UV divergence: